 Cunard and Holland America Line: No handshaking at any of the “meet the officers” parties.
 Signs are posted at the ballroom or lounge entrances.
 If the officers want to avoid norovirus spreading like wildfire on their cruise ship, who am I to question it.

-Holland America takes a preemptive strike and for the first two days of every voyage on every ship, none of the passengers can serve themselves at the Lido buffet.
+Holland America takes a preemptive strike and for the first three days of every voyage on every ship, none of the passengers can serve themselves at the Lido buffet.
 Serving utensils are turned with the handles away from the guests and only waiters stationed generously throughout the serving line, can dish up the grub.

 What you can do to avoid norovirus on your next cruise?

 You wash your hands before leaving your stateroom but without realizing it, touch a railing on the stairs or an elevator button.
 Always use the hand sanitizers.
 Carry your own, too, because once seated in the dining room, the menus and chair arms can be contaminated.

 If it sounds like I’m a bit paranoid, I am.
 I have friends who have experienced this debilitating bug and it sounds like no fun at all.
 And it’s no fun for the crew either.
-When an outbreak occurs, there is a 24-hour sanitizing procedure in place every day until it’s under control.
+When an outbreak or norovirus occurs, there is a 24-hour sanitizing procedure in place every day until it’s under control.
 No rest for the weary.